GeospatialDaryl/AdvGIS_Python_Part3/PITCHME.md

 ## Name Mangling
 In a nutshell, in Java we can 'lock down' methods and attributes so they are *unavailable* outside the class.
 Python doesn't support that, we have a convention.
 If something is **not** to be messed with outside of the class, use an underscore up front.

 `self._numWidgets`

-This means that 'the object manages this attribute, don't mess with it.
+This means that 'the object manages this attribute, don't mess with it.'

 #HSLIDE
 ## The Object as a Bucket